 - Become a personal shopper: Download a grocery shopping app such as Instacart to shop for and deliver groceries to people — whenever you feel like it, on your terms.

-- Rent your car: If you find in retirement you’re not driving as much as you used to, or if you have access to good public transportation, consider renting out your car.
+- Rent your car: If you find that in retirement, you’re not driving as much as you used to, or if you have access to good public transportation, consider renting out your car.

 - HyreCar: If your vehicle doesn’t meet the required standards to drive for Uber or Lyft or deliver food, rent a car easily through HyreCar.